Skip to main content

 TableValuedFunction.explode

 Returns a DataFrame containing a new row for each element in the given array or map.
-Uses the default column name col for elements in the array and key and value for elements in the map unless specified otherwise.
+The default column name is col for elements in an array and key and value for elements in a map.
+To use different column names, call toDF() on the returned DataFrame.

 Syntax